UMAprotocol/protocol/packages/core/README.md

 ## Deployment with Hardhat

-Here is a list of scripts you can execute:
+Here is a list of scripts you can execute to take full advantage of `hardhat`'s succinct deployment and verification
+process:

 This will deploy your contracts on the in-memory hardhat network and exit, leaving no trace.
 Quickest way to ensure that deployments work as intended without consequences.

-`yarn void:deploy`
+`yarn hardhat eploy`

 Deploy all contracts to specified network.
 Requires a `CUSTOM_NODE_URL` HTTP(s) endpoint and a `MNEMONIC` to be set in environment.
 Available contract tags can be found in `/deploy` scripts, and available networks are found in the `networks` object within `hardhat.config.js`.
 Tags can be powerful, for example running `yarn hardhat deploy --tags Bridge` will only deploy the Bridge contract its dependencies (such as the Finder).